Everything Everywhere All at Once: Plot

-Evelyn Quan Wang is a middle-aged Chinese immigrant who runs a laundromat with her husband, Waymond.
+Evelyn Quan Wang is a middle-aged Chinese immigrant who runs a laundromat with her husband Waymond in Simi Valley, California.
 Two decades earlier, they eloped to the United States and had a daughter, Joy.
-In the present day, Evelyn is enduring multiple struggles: the laundromat is being audited by the Internal Revenue Service (IRS); Waymond is attempting to serve her with divorce papers in an effort to spark a discussion about their marriage; her rigorous father (referred to as Gong Gong, Cantonese for grandfather) is visiting for her Chinese New Year party; and she has a strained relationship with Joy, who is battling depression and has a non-Chinese girlfriend, Becky, whom Evelyn is reluctant to accept.
+In the present day, Evelyn struggles to manage the failing laundromat while navigating an impending Internal Revenue Service (IRS) audit.
+As pressures mount from both her personal life and the demands of assimilation in the United States, Evelyn finds herself overwhelmed by the expectations placed upon her.
+Waymond is attempting to serve her with divorce papers in an effort to spark a discussion about their marriage; her rigorous father (referred to as Gong Gong, Cantonese for grandfather) is increasingly irritable with Evelyn and her life; and she has a strained relationship with Joy, who is battling depression and has a non-Chinese girlfriend, Becky, whom Evelyn is reluctant to accept.

 At a tense meeting with IRS Revenue Agent Deirdre Beaubeirdre, Waymond's body is taken over by Alpha-Waymond, a version of Waymond from the "Alphaverse."
 Alpha-Waymond explains to Evelyn that many parallel universes exist (the "multiverse") because every life choice creates a new alternative universe.
-In the Alphaverse, the now-deceased Alpha-Evelyn developed "verse-jumping" technology, which enables people to access the skills, memories, and bodies of their parallel selves by performing bizarre actions that are statistically unlikely.
+In the Alphaverse, the now-deceased Alpha-Evelyn developed "verse-jumping" technology, which enables people to access the skills, memories, and bodies of their parallel selves by performing bizarre, statistically unlikely actions.
 The multiverse is threatened by Jobu Tupaki, the Alpha-Joy whose mind was splintered after Alpha-Evelyn pushed her to verse-jump beyond her endurance.
-Jobu experiences all universes at once and can verse-jump and manipulate matter at will.
+Jobu experiences all universes at once and can verse-jump and manipulate reality at will.
 Jobu has created a black hole-like "Everything Bagel" that forms a toroid singularity that could destroy the multiverse.

 Evelyn is provided verse-jumping technology to fight Jobu's minions, who are converging on the IRS building.
 She uncovers other universes in which she made different choices and flourished, such as becoming a kung fu master and film star.
 She also learns that Waymond intends to file for divorce.
 Alpha-Waymond believes that Evelyn, as the greatest "failure" of all Evelyns in the multiverse, possesses the untapped potential needed to defeat Jobu.
 Gong Gong is taken over by Alpha-Gong Gong, who instructs Evelyn to kill Joy to prevent Jobu from using her to access Evelyn's universe.
 Evelyn refuses and decides to face Jobu by acquiring powers through repeated verse-jumping.
 Alpha-Gong Gong, convinced that Evelyn's mind has been compromised like Jobu's, sends soldiers after Evelyn.
 While they fight, Jobu locates and kills Alpha-Waymond in the Alphaverse.
 As Jobu confronts Evelyn in her universe, Evelyn's mind begins to splinter, causing her to collapse.